Espruino: Overview

 Espruino was created by Gordon Williams in 2012 as an attempt to make microcontroller development truly multiplatform.
 Though initially not open-source, the Espruino firmware was offered as a free download for STM32 microcontrollers.
 It was made open-source in 2013 after a successful Kickstarter campaign for a development board running the software.
-Since the original Espruino board, there have been a number of new official development boards including the small USB thumb-drive-sized Espruino Pico, the Wifi-equipped Espruino WiFi, the Puck.js with built-in Bluetooth and the Pixl.js with a built-in LCD display and Arduino shield compatibility.
+Since the original Espruino board, there have been a number of new official development boards including the small USB thumb-drive-sized Espruino Pico, the Wifi-equipped Espruino WiFi, the Puck.js with built-in Bluetooth and the Pixl.js with a built-in LCD and Arduino shield compatibility.
 Espruino is the operating system used on the BangleJS and BangleJS2 smartwatches.
 In addition to the official boards, Espruino runs on approximately 40 other types of development boards including the ESP8266.

 There is a large body of reference material for Espruino including over 100 tutorials as well as the book Making Things Smart which contains a selection of hardware projects that can be created with Espruino-based microcontrollers.

 To achieve maximal memory efficiency, Espruino executes code from source directly inside the parser, without the use of an Abstract Syntax Tree or intermediate bytecode.